My-KWin-Scripts/selective-virtual-desktops/README.md

 Selective Virtual Desktops
 ==========================

 This script emulates having Virtual Desktops enabled __only__ on named displays.
-On all other displays, the windows will be shown on all desktops, effectively emulatating not having any Virtiual Desktops for these displays.
+On all other displays, the windows will be shown on all desktops, effectively emulatating not having any Virtual Desktops for these displays.

 If all you need is to enable Virtual Desktops __ONLY__ on primary monitor, and don't want to configure __anything__, I recommend simply using [Virtual Desktops Only On Primary](https://github.com/wsdfhjxc/kwin-scripts/tree/master/virtual-desktops-only-on-primary)